CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/example-scale-configuration/mettler-toledo.md

 ![Mettler](./media/mettler-toledo/mettler-12.webp)

-## Set date and time format
+## Set Date and Time Format

 ![Mettler](./media/mettler-toledo/mettler-final.webp)

-Now, the weight scale is correctly configured and ready to work with CompuTec Gateway and CompuTec PDC.
+Now, the weight scale is correctly configured and is ready to work with CompuTec Gateway and CompuTec PDC.